diabolik13/Cavern/README.md

 Please follow these steps to be able to run this project:

  1. Install required dependencies.
 It is highly recommended to install all dependencies in `pipenv` virtual environment (see [guide](https://realpython.com/pipenv-guide/)) using the pipfile (see [guide](https://pipenv-fork.readthedocs.io/en/latest/basics.html)) to make sure that all necessary dependencies are installed and there are no conflicts in the libraries versions.

  2. Under the 'physics' section set 'True' or 'False' for the desired physics to be taken into account.
-For example:
+To take into account the cyclic loading conditions, set argument `cyclic == True`.
+To model the tertiary creep and damage evolution, set argument `damage == True`.
+To use the Newton-Raphson solver set argument `NR == True`, however it is not recommended to use it with complex physics such as damage evolution and cyclicity included due to yet uninvestigated convergence issues.

+ 3. Under the 'input parameters' define the given material properties, creep parameters etc.

+ 4. Specify the mesh file using:
      ```shell
-     cyclic = True
+     filename = 'mesh_filename.msh'
      ```
-     will take into account cyclicl loading conditions

- 3. Under the 'input'

- 2. Download [ParaView](https://www.paraview.org/) to see the results of the simulation (to open time series of every parameter saved in `*.xdmf` format).
+ 5. Download [ParaView](https://www.paraview.org/) to see the results of the simulation (to open time series of every parameter saved in `*.xdmf` format).

- 3. Decide which format you want to use for saving the simulation results: `*.xdmf`, `*.gif` or `*.png`.
+ 6. Decide which format you want to use for saving the simulation results: `*.xdmf`, `*.gif` or `*.png`.
 For example to save the results in the `*.xdmf` format, use the following:
      ```shell
      write_results(nt, mesh, output, filename.split(".")[0], '.xdmf')
      ```